tresoldi/abzu/README.md

 If you use `abzu`, please cite it as:

 > Tresoldi, Tiago (2019).
-Enki, a system for simulating language evolution.
+Abzu, a system for simulating language evolution.
 Version 0.0.1dev.
 Jena.
 Available at https://github.com/tresoldi/abzu

 In BibTex: